 I had a chance to stay at a few different places in Tulum.
-Here are my recommendations depending of your budget, expectations and locations preference.
+Here are my recommendations depending on your budget, expectations, and locations preference.
 I stayed at all of these properties, so can tell you everything about them.

 Best Beach Hotel